Qiu-Health/Policy-analysis/README.md

 **Contents**

-This repository contains all the original code and computations involved in this study.
+This repository contains all the original code and source data involved in this study.
 It includes:

 - A set of code **'ITSA_Global'** and data **'global_monthly_cell_PFOS'** for evaluating the effects of global intervention policies
 - Code **'ITSA_Region'** for assessing regional policy effects